kensanata/face/README.md

 3. Cut the image into elements using [cutter.pl](cutter.pl).
 It cuts the scan into 5 × 5 images of 450 × 600 pixels each and labels them
    by row.
 You'd invoke it as follows: `perl cutter.pl source1.png eyes nose mouth hair chin` or `perl cutter.pl source2.png eyes nose mouth hair ears`.
+If the remaining rows are all the same type, you don't need to repeat it.
+Thus, if you've drawn a sheet full of eyes, just use `perl cutter.pl source4.png eyes` and you're good.

 4. If you think that some of your samples are specific to a particular phenotype, add the type to the filename.
 If you have a beard, for